The Bedfordshire Local Resilience Forum (BLRF)

 By planning ahead it is possible to reduce the effects and

 lessen the impact such events can cause to local communities.
 The

-Bedfordshire and Luton Local Resilience Forum (BLLRF) is designed
+Bedfordshire Local Resilience Forum (BLRF) is designed to

 Through this page we aim to provide you with advice on how best